BACK TO RESEARCH

 Román Andrés Zárate

-This paper explores the impact of adolescent peers who are central in their social network on the formation of social skills and the academic performance of fellow students.
-Studying a large-scale field experiment at selective public boarding schools in Peru, the research varies the type of peer defined by the median of social centrality and academic achievement.
-Students are assigned to (i) more socially central versus less socially central peers and (ii) higher-achieving versus lower-achieving peers.
+This paper studies the impact of adolescent peers who are central in their social network on the formation of social skills and academic performance of fellow students.
+The author conducts a novel large-scale field experiment at selective public boarding schools in Peru with two treatments: (i) more socially central versus less socially central peers, and (ii) higher-achieving versus lower-achieving peers.
 Peer effects are more pronounced for social skills than academic performance, and both vary by gender.
-While socially central peers lead boys to better social skills and improve their later-life outcomes, there are no effects for girls.
-Meanwhile, higher-achieving peers do not affect boys’ academic performance but decrease girls’ test scores.
-Gender differences in how beliefs about one’s abilities respond to peer interactions explain both findings, revealing the importance of self-confidence in peer allocation policies.
+While socially central peers lead boys to better social skills, higher-achieving peers decrease girls’ test scores.
+Gender differences in self-confidence can explain both findings.